 In addition, Redmond’s mineral profile nourishes nitrogen fixing bacteria in your soil, so you can avoid the heavy nitrogen fertilizers that cause pollution.
 Simply follow the packaging instructions for dry or foliar spray applications and see how your plants thrive.
 Whether you are growing for harvesting or livestock grazing, Redmond can help you grow more delicious, resilient, and nutrient dense plants.

-- Click here to read more about how Redmond Minerals has supported profitable farming operations for over 50 years.
+- Read more about how Redmond Minerals soil program has supported profitable farming operations for over 50 years.

 © 2021 Redmond Minerals Inc.